Umuzi-org/ACN-syllabus/content/sql/setting-up-postgres/_index.md

 ---
-title: Getting ready to write some SQL
+_db_id: 642
 content_type: topic
 tags:
 - sql
 - postgres
+title: Getting ready to write some SQL
 ---

 Before we can get into any project work it would be good to get a database up and running that you can play with.
 There are 2 options here: